jovanaveskovic/devices-api/README.md

 - Database: localhost:5432

 To shut down the services gracefully run `ctrl+c`.
 To reset the data of the environment run `docker-compose down -v`.

+## Future improvements
+- Validation for changing the state of the devices
+- Validation for unique name
+- Implement pagination and sorting for device listings
+- Add more filters to search (e.g. by name, creation time range, partial matches)
+- Add integration tests
+- Improve API documentation with detailed examples
+- Add database migration with Flyway or Liquibase